Domain-Specific Multi-Level IR Rewriting for GPU: Evaluation

-We now compare the runtime of the kernels optimized by our compiler to Dawn~\cite{dawngithub} generated CUDA~\cite{cuda2008} implementations.
+We now compare the runtime of the kernels optimized by our compiler to Stella~\cite{gysi2015stella} and Dawn~\cite{osuna2020dawn} generated CUDA~\cite{cuda2008} implementations.
+Stella is a C++ embedded DSL used to run the GPU version of COSMO in production.
 Dawn is a research compiler that lowers high-level stencil programs to efficient CUDA code.
-It implements overlapped tiling~\cite{holewinski2012overlapped} using shared memory and stream data~\cite{rawat2016streaming} in registers along the k-dimension.
+Both implement overlapped tiling~\cite{holewinski2012overlapped} using shared memory and stream data~\cite{rawat2016streaming} in registers along the k-dimension.
 This execution model limits the redundant computation to the tile boundaries.
 In comparison, our stencil inlining plus unrolling performs additional redundant computation at the thread level but requires no thread synchronization during the kernel execution.

 \autoref{fig-cmp-stella} \wicky{is it hard to add the reference implementation to the plots in the appendix?
 For the sake of readability I can see omitting confidence intervals in the main plots.
-Are we sure we don't want them in the appendix either?} compares for all benchmarks the best performing variant generated by the Open Earth Compiler to their Dawn counterparts.
-We outperform Dawn and measure a geometric mean speedup of 1.4x.
+Are we sure we don't want them in the appendix either?} compares for all benchmarks the best performing variant generated by the Open Earth Compiler to the Stella (COSMO) and Dawn (FV3) counterparts.
+We outperform the state-of-the-art and obtain speedups that range from 1.4x to 1.6x depending on problem size and precision.
+We thus perform better for all configurations especially for the smaller problem size and single-precision arithmetic.
+The speedups are similar, with the exception of the fastwavesuv kernel.
+Stella implements the fastwavesuv kernel using a sequential loop in the k-dimension, which results in suboptimal performance for the smaller problem sizes.

 We attribute the performance of our compiler to the simple execution model.
-It limits the data movement by fusing all stencil operators and storing temporaries in registers, and it avoids parallelization overheads by performing no thread synchronizations during the kernel execution.
-Its only disadvantage is the substantial redundant computation, which due to the low arithmetic intensity of our kernels shown in~\autoref{fig-cmp-profile}, is less critical.
-Recomputing instead of synchronizing, thus, turns out to be beneficial.
+It fuses all stencil operators and stores temporaries in registers to limit the data movement, and it introduces redundant computation instead of thread synchronizations to avoid parallelization overheads.
+Its only disadvantage is the redundant computation, which due to the low arithmetic intensity of our kernels shown in~\autoref{fig-cmp-profile}, is less critical.
+In \autoref{fig-instr-trans}, we indeed observe lower device memory bandwidth requirements (bottom) and notable amounts of redundant computation (top) compared to Stella (COSMO) and Dawn (FV3) reference implementations.
+Having compile-time information about storage shapes and iteration domains in return eliminates parts of the index computation (middle).
+Avoiding synchronizations at the cost of additional computation and leveraging compile-time information thus turn out to be beneficial compared to the Stella and Dawn execution models.